-After orientation and the initial month of weekly meetings, mentors and novice teachers will meet at least twice a month to discuss practice, build collegial support, and to observe effective teaching practice.
+After orientation and the initial month of weekly meetings, mentors and novice teachers will meet at least twice a month to discuss practice, build collegial support, and observe effective teaching practice.
 Mentors will be selected based on an administrative review of candidate applications in terms of their documented abilities to meet the following teacher mentor responsibilities:

-- To serve as a professional role model in both professional and classroom practice - To foster a trusting, respectful, and confidential relationship - To serve as a critical friend - To communicate appropriate feedback after an informal observation - To model effective instructional techniques for the novice teacher - To orient the novice teacher to district and school policies - To provide a variety of resources to help the novice begin forming a repertoire of effective strategies and techniques - To participate in a summer orientation meeting to help the novice teacher establish goals for the beginning of the year - To encourage the novice teacher to record needs, questions, or comments in a journal and to use the journal for discussion purposes - To help the novice teacher identify material for a portfolio - To participate in at least one session of continuing mentoring education

-- To maintain continued involvement in professional growth opportunities included required 20 hours of PD each year

-- To guide the development of PDP

-- To encourage participation in PLCs
+- To serve as a professional role model in both professional and classroom practice. - To foster a trusting, respectful, and confidential relationship. - To serve as a critical friend. - To communicate appropriate feedback after an informal observation. - To model effective instructional techniques for the novice teacher - To orient the novice teacher to district and school policies. - To provide various resources to help the novice begin forming a repertoire of practical strategies and techniques. - To participate in a summer orientation meeting to help the novice teacher establish goals for the beginning of the year. - To encourage the novice teacher to record needs, questions, or comments in a journal and use it for discussion purposes. - To help the novice teacher identify material for a portfolio. - To participate in at least one session of continuing mentoring education. - To maintain continued involvement in professional growth opportunities included required 20 hours of PD each year. - To guide the development of PDP. - To encourage participation in PLCs.